JieLiuRiver/vscode-plugin-generate-react-cmp/README.md

 you have to provide template save path（directory or file path）

-setting - search 【customTemplatePath, eg: /Users/xxx/Desktop/imgs/template
+setting, and search 【customTemplatePath】field.  eg: /Users/xxx/Desktop/imgs/template